ahmaazouzi/javastuff/oop.md

 ## The Object Class:
 - The **Object** class is the master class.
 Every other object in java is a subclass of the **Object** class.
 - A reference variable of type **Object** can refer to an object of any type.
-Every object has the following methods
+Every object has the following methods:

 | Method | Function
 | --- | --- |
 | `Object clone()` | Creates an identical copy.